mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 * Head of PM reviews the blog draft

-### E. \(T-minus 5 working days\) CEO Review

-* 24 hours prior to CEO review, Release Manager posts the blog draft in the Marketing channel with a hashtag \(e.g. `#mm520`\) to make finding the blog draft easier
-   * In the summary post, include the names of reviewers and the average score given by previous reviewers for the title and the one-liners

 ### F. \(T-minus 2 working days\) Set Up Blog Post in Wordpress

 * Author sets up the blog post in Wordpress and asks Release Manager and Marketing to review